 Faculty TA Request and Mandatory Student Support Form

-Prior to the start of each quarter (fall, winter, & spring), students and faculty are asked to provide their requests and schedules via the Social Ecology Faculty TA Request Form and Mandatory Student Support Form.
-The Director of Graduate Student Services will remind doctoral students and faculty when the forms are made available online.
+Prior to the start of each quarter (fall, winter, & spring), faculty and students are asked to provide their requests and schedules via the Social Ecology Faculty TA Request Form and Mandatory Student Support Form.
+The Director of Graduate Affairs will remind doctoral students and faculty when the forms are made available online.
 It is important to note that Teaching Assistant requests and assignments are made at the department level.
 For questions, please contact your department graduate student services staff member.

 TA Notification Letters